SJLimburg/pandas-challenge/README.md

 # Pandas Challenge

-##Use **Pandas and Jupyter Notebook** to analyze a large data set
+## Use **Pandas and Jupyter Notebook** to analyze a large data set

-###*Please look inside the jupyter notebook for notes within the python code and in markdown cells.*
+### *Please look inside the jupyter notebook for notes within the python code and in markdown cells.*

 This analysis is for a ficticious gaming software company; PyMoli.

+## **The code is designed to work in Jupyter Notebook.
+Viewing in other software might not render the HTML formatiing correctly**

 The exercises are designed to use Pandas to perform calculations on large datasets and return tables of data to the screen (dataframes)